JSON ↔ CSV Converter

 convert JSON responses to CSV for analysis in Excel or Google Sheets.

-switch between CSV mapping tables and JSON config files.
+switch the current pasted mapping table between CSV and flat JSON config snippets.

 Data cleanup